-At EBC, we organise Friday nights out in Madrid to typical Spanish restaurants and bars where you meet locals and practice your Spanish outside of a classroom.
-The best way to practice your Spanish is to speak with the locals, practice what you learned in school with non-English speaking Spanish locals.
+At EBC, we organise Friday nights in Madrid to typical Spanish restaurants and bars where you meet locals and practise your Spanish outside of a classroom.
+The best way to practice your Spanish is to speak with the locals practice what you learned in school with non-English speaking Spanish locals.

-To learn fast, you need to immerse and integrate yourself with then locals, their culture and their way of life.
-In Spain, learning is fun as the Spanish can put fun in just about anything, they set their mind to.
-This is by the way a classic Spanish skill – they can make learning the language fun, simply with after school activities, “tertulias” (organised talks and meet ups in pubs, bars, cafes).
+To learn fast, you need to immerse and integrate yourself with locals, their culture and their way of life.
+In Spain, learning is fun as the Spanish can put fun in just about anything they set their mind to.
+This is, by the way, a classic Spanish skill – they can make learning the language fun, simply with after school activities, “tertulias” (organised talks and meetups in pubs, bars, cafes).

 Room and live with a Spanish local

 During your TEFL and Spanish course, you can arrange to live with locals.
-After your course, for your long-term accommodations, live with Spanish room mates.
-This is easily done as many Spanish people living in Madrid are students from other provinces or professionals wanting to live with an English-speaking person so they can do an “intercambio”.
-You speak Spanish and she speaks English.
+After your course, for your long-term accommodations, live with Spanish roommates.
+This is easily done as many Spanish people living in Madrid are students from other provinces or professionals wanting to live with an English-speaking person to do an “Intercambio”.
+You speak Spanish, and she speaks English.
 The way it works usually is – you agree the number of hours in Spanish and the number of hours in English.
-One tip though – the Spanish are talkers so if you are shy and are too careful about making mistakes in Spanish, your “intercambio” will be solely be in English.
-So, forget about sounding perfect, practice makes better or even perfect!
+One tip though – the Spanish are talkers, so if you are shy and are too careful about making mistakes in Spanish, your “Intercambio” will solely be in English.
+So, forget about sounding perfect; practice makes better or even perfect!

 ¡Habla, habla, habla!

 Go “español total”!
-Watch Spanish TV, movies, read newspapers, books in Spanish, go on Spanish internet!
+Watch Spanish TV, movies, read newspapers and books in Spanish, go on the Spanish internet!
 When you go out, speak Spanish all the time.
 “Nada de inglés” (no English).
-The Spanish are very forgiving of our mistakes and are actually very nice when we try to speak Spanish.
-Don’t be afraid to make mistakes, many will help you by kindly telling you the right word or the right pronunciation.
-The best way to make friends in any country is to go out and speak to the people in their own language.
+The Spanish are very forgiving of our mistakes and are very nice when we speak Spanish.
+Don’t be afraid to make mistakes; many will help you by politely telling you the right word or the correct pronunciation.
+The best way to make friends in any country is to go out and speak to the people in their language.
 Enjoy Madrid – the city that never sleeps!
 At least in Europe, it is the city that never sleeps.